Juvenile & Correctional Counselor

 How Much Do Juvenile & Correctional Counselors Make?

 The Bureau of Labor Statistics (BLS) classifies juvenile and correctional counselors as probation officers and correctional treatment specialists.
-Here are the number of professionals in this field and the percentages for wages based on the BLS data from May 2022.
+Here are the number of professionals in this field and the percentages for wages based on the BLS data from May 2023—the latest figures available as of September 2024:

-According to BLS projections, jobs for probation officers and correctional treatment specialists are not anticipated to grow between 2021 and 2031.
-However, occupational data is updated annually, so it is possible there will be an increased demand for this career in the near future.
+According to BLS projections, jobs for probation officers and correctional treatment specialists are anticipated to grow three percent between 2022 and 2032.
+This is the same as the average growth rate for all occupations.

 Juvenile & Correctional Counselor Professional Associations & Resources